durjoydutta/SchoolSync/README.md

-# 🏫 Next.js Full-Stack School-Management Application /w Video Conference Integration
+# 🏫 Next.js Full-Stack School-Management Application

 This repository houses a comprehensive full-stack **School Management Application**, leveraging **Next.js**, **Tailwind CSS**, **Node.js**, and **PostgreSQL** with **Prisma ORM** and **Supabase**.
 The application is a modern solution to manage school operations efficiently with tailored dashboards for administrators, teachers, students, and parents.